smart48/larak8/Notes.md

 So we did a `minikube delete` and then `minikube start --driver=docker` [tip](https://github.com/kubernetes/minikube/issues/6296)

+**NB** See later in notes how we did get hypervisor up and running with dnsmasq config changes which also allowed us to run ingress nginx locally on Minikube.

 ```
 minikube start --driver=docker
 😄  minikube v1.11.0 on Darwin 10.15.5